MarcvdSluys/SolarEnergy/README.md

 # SolarEnergy #

-A Python module do simple modelling in the field of solar energy.
-The code is being developped by Marc van der Sluys of the department of Sustainable energy of the HAN University of Applied Sciences in Arnhem, the Netherlands.
+A Python module to do simple modelling in the field of solar energy.
+The code is being developped by [Marc van der Sluys](http://han.vandersluys.nl/en/) of the department of Sustainable energy of the HAN University of Applied Sciences in Arnhem, the Netherlands.

 ## Installation ##